Multiple Time-Frame Analysis

 This group holds on to their trades for few hours but not for more than a day.
 With the aim to make quite a number of pips: 30 - 100 pips.

-Day trader trading 15 minute chart wants to go long, checks 1 hour chart, which looks like the one below, since 1 hour portrays market trend is going up, then decides from the analysis it's ok to buy
+Day trader trading 15 minute chart wants to go long, checks 1 hour chart, which looks like the one below, since 1 hour shows market cfd trend is going up, then decides from this analysis it is ok to buy

 Swing Traders